 My practice spans photography, video, drawing & painting with a symbiotic, aim to investigate the wider impact of social issues on an individual’s daily & emotionality.
-The way I present aspects of my findings is through expressive portraiture, with the topic range thus so far including documenting urban/ street life in Los Angeles via travelling across the extensive bus network “Life is Luck”.
-The left-over signs of the drinking culture and the backdrop is provides to society in the UK, “We Are Disposable”.
-Fast food & moments of anguish, “Take Away Dreams” & the current series focused upon the environment & atmosphere of betting shops in the UK, “Safe Bet”.
+The way I present aspects of my findings is through expressive portraiture, with the topic range thus so far including documenting urban/ street life in Los Angeles via traveling across the extensive bus network “Life is Luck”.
+The left-over signs of the drinking culture and the backdrop is provided to society in the UK, “We Are Disposable”.
+Fast food & moments of anguish, “Take Away Dreams” & the current series focused on the interior environment of betting shops in the UK, “Safe Bet”.

 My aim, whether holding a camera or picking up a paintbrush, is to examine different environments & the context where I find people simply trying to achieve something in daily life.

-The recording of these unassuming split seconds, usually photographically allows me to reinterpret people’s emotions later on, even heightening certain aspects I find worthy of closer attention.
+The recording of these unassuming split seconds, usually photographically allows me to reinterpret people’s emotions, later on, even heightening certain aspects I find worthy of closer attention.
 People’s faces & expressions act as a window into how and what they might be feeling in the present moment.
-This has always greatly intriguing me & encourages to direct a viewer’s attention in an empathetic manner.
+This has always greatly intrigued me & encourages to direct a viewer’s attention in an empathetic manner.
 I hope to ignite curiosity about all types of people and the life they lead, whilst allow enough space for one’s own interpretation.